rchuaml/cryptoTrackerX/README.md

 # cryptoTrackerX

-An app to help track cryptoCurrencies portfolio and changes in price over time
+An app to help track cryptoCurrencies portfolio and changes in price over time, together with customized news tracking.